 Youth InFARMation Program

 Our newest initiative brings Skagit agriculture to our next generation: local students.
-As part of our overall InFARMation Program – a comprehensive collection of educational activities and programs that promote farming and farmland preservation – this student-centered program highlights STEM principles that are present in Skagit Valley agriculture through educational farm tours for students in grades 5-12.
+As part of our overall InFARMation Program – a comprehensive collection of educational activities and programs that promote farming and farmland preservation – this student-centered program highlights STEM principles that are present in Skagit Valley agriculture through youth farm tours.
 Farm tours introduce students to agriculture as a thriving industry with opportunities to utilize new and ground-breaking innovations in robotics, computers, engineering and science.
 They are invited to visit farms, hear from farmers, participate in hands-on demonstrations, and gain a deeper appreciation for the daily operations of conventional and organic farms, as well as the necessary infrastructure and support industries that keep agriculture thriving.
 Our goal is to help students strengthen the linkages between agricultural and vocational training and STEM, as well as introduce the exciting possibilities of a career path within the agricultural industry.

 Seattle Culinary Academy Summer Program